mariotoffia/FluentDocker/README.md

 ```

 ## Using Fluent API
 The highest layer of this library is the fluent API where you can define and control machines, images, and containers.
-For example to setup a loadbalancer with two nodejs servers reading from a redis server can look like this (node image is custom built if not found in the repository).
+For example to setup a load balancer with two nodejs servers reading from a redis server can look like this (node image is custom built if not found in the repository).

 ```cs
      var fullPath = (TemplateString) @"${TEMP}/fluentdockertest/${RND}";